GavinMendelGleason/many_worlds/README.md

 creating replicas with a transaction processing system which can *re-order* transactions.

-When I edit a document I create some number of edit operations.
+When I edit a document I create a number of edit operations.
 These edit operations are applied to my local copy of a document.
 I then send these to google's servers.